iobis/dto-bioflow-3.5/traitdata/README.md

 WoRMS hierarchy is more like Parent trait -> Child trait, however expressed within measurementID, category, measurementType (darwin core extension)

 These show up as "measurementTypeID".

+Key aspects of WoRMS to note:

+AphiaID
+but also
+AphiaAttributeKeysByID
+AphiaAttributesByAphiaID
+AphiaAttributeValuesByCategoryID

+these are endpoints that provides the properties.

 **BUT**